huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
 Valid values are "true" and "false".
   Changing this parameter will create a new resource.

+* `runtime` - (Optional, String, ForceNew) Specifies the runtime of the CCE node pool.
+Valid values are *docker* and *containerd*.
+Changing this creates a new resource.

 * `taints` - (Optional, List) Specifies the taints configuration of the nodes to set anti-affinity.
   The structure is described below.